 This is a great way of ensuring that users know what they’re missing out on by not upgrading.

+Even churned customers can be informative resources.
 It is important to know why your users are leaving so that you can work on those issues in the future.

 And churn surveys are a great way of understanding what your product is missing and what is needed to improve.

 Use churn surveys to ask customers a simple question (why are they leaving?) when they hit the cancellation button.

 Take Asana for example and the simple survey they use.